 According to the World Health Organization (WHO), 350 million people worldwide suffer from depression.Depression is a word that is widely used but less understood.
 It is often confused with sadness, anxiety, phobia or stress.

 Endogenic: It occurs due to the presence of an internal (cognitive, biological) stressor.

 According to National Institute of Mental Health, Postpartum depression is recorded in 10-15% of women.
 It is caused due to hormonal changes after pregnancy

-Reduced levels of brain chemicals called serotonin and dopamine affect our pleasure and mood centres in the brain leading to low mood and loss of interest and engagement.
+Reduced levels of brain chemicals called serotonin affect our pleasure and mood centres in the brain leading to low mood and loss of interest and engagement.

 Family history of depressions increases the likelihood of being diagnosed with depression

 Exogenic: It occurs due to the presence of an external stressor.

 Loss of a loved one. physical/sexual abuse, financial crisis, trauma, chronic or terminal disease, substance use

 Seasonal Affective Disorder- Depression is triggered by lack of exposure to sunlight